tonytw1/squirrel-detector/README.md

 ![Seagull](seagull.png)

-Providing the same image as a non tagged training image may also haved worked but wasn't tried.
+Providing the same image as a non tagged training image may also have worked but wasn't tried.

 ### False positives